 Reserving Your Spot

 Registration for the Baylor in the Caribbean summer study abroad program is on a first-come, first-served basis.
 Early registration is recommended as space is limited.
-Applications are available now and will be accepted until all 10 spots are filled.
+Applications will open during early Fall 2014 and will be accepted until all 10 spots are filled.

-To reserve your place in the program, please turn in the following:
+To reserve your place in the program, you must complete/submit the following three items:

-After the above materials are collected and processed, the student will receive an acceptance letter by e-mail.
-Once a student has been accepted into the program, the following materials will need to be collected before April 7, 2014 (these materials may be turned in with the application if desired):
+After the above materials are collected, the student's application will be evaluated.
+If accepted, the student will receive an acceptance letter by e-mail, and the following materials will need to be collected before March 27, 2015 (these materials may be turned in with the application if desired):

-- Payment of remaining program fee balance (checks preferred, but money orders, cash, or wire transfers are also accepted. $500 deposit will be applied to program fee)
+- Payment of remaining program fee balance (checks made out to Baylor University are preferred, but money orders, cash, or wire transfers are also accepted. $500 deposit will be applied to program fee)

 - Flight itinerary